hashicorp/terraform-provider-google/website/docs/r/container_node_pool.html.markdown

 * `management` - (Optional) Node management configuration, wherein auto-repair and auto-upgrade is configured.
 Structure is documented below.

+* `max_pods_per_node` - (Optional) The maximum number of pods per node in this node pool.
+    Note that this does not work on node pools which are "route-based" - that is, node pools belonging to clusters that do not have IP Aliasing enabled.

 * `name` - (Optional) The name of the node pool.
 If left blank, Terraform will auto-generate a unique name.